This article is part of the EduKink library.

 Considerations in choosing a name:

 Do you want the name to look realistic / plausible ("real sounding") or evoke fantasy (or be symbolic)?
 Either is good.
 A realistic scene name might be "Frank" or "Natasha".
 A fantasy name might be "Darkwolf" or "tender mercies".
+Some prominent leaders use realistic scene names.

 It is OK to change your scene name over time.
 Usually this happens mainly in the first year or so, as someone gets to know themselves and the scene.
 Sometimes people modify their name to distinguish from another player, e.g. "The Good Emily", "Pat5", "Other Alice", or "little john".